bonnil1/Project-1---Fruity-Pairs/README.md

 https://bonnil1.github.io/Project-1---Fruity-Pairs/

+How To Play:

-To play the game, click the 'Start' button and begin!
+To play the game, click the 'Start' button to begin!
 Click on a card to reveal a fruit.
 Try to find its matching pair by clicking another card.
 Match all 6 pairs of fruits to win the game!
 Watch the timer and your remaining guesses.

 Want to play again?
-Just click the 'Play Again' button!
+Click the 'Play Again' button to reset the board and hit 'Start' whenever you're ready!

 Enjoy!

 <Next Steps>

+Next Steps:

 ~ Add sounds to the game when a correct and incorrect match is made.